yuekaizhang/dynamo/docs/guides/dynamo_deploy/dynamo_cloud.md

 export ISTIO_GATEWAY="istio-system/istio-ingressgateway" # or whatever istio gateway you have configured
 ```

-Running the installation script with `--interactive` will guide you through the process of exposing your Dynamo Cloud Platform externally if you don't want to set these environment variables manually.
+Running the installation script with `--interactive` guides you through the process of exposing your Dynamo Cloud Platform externally if you don't want to set these environment variables manually.

 2. [One-time Action] Create a new kubernetes namespace and set it as your default.